raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The unidirectional DSO Keepalive message from the server resets a DSO Session's keepalive timer, and at the same time unilaterally informs the client of the new Session Timeout values to use from this point forward in this DSO Session.
-No client DSO response message to this unilateral declaration is required or allowed.
+No client DSO response to this unilateral declaration is required or allowed.

 In DSO Keepalive response messages, the Keepalive TLV is REQUIRED and is used only as a Response Primary TLV sent as a reply to a DSO Keepalive request message from